-Authorized University officials (including Community Advisors) may enter students’ rooms for normal inspection and maintenance purposes.
+Authorized University officials (including Resident Advisors) may enter students’ rooms for normal inspection and maintenance purposes.
 Staff members who need to enter a room during the performance of their duties will knock and identify themselves.
 A resident need not be present for a staff member to enter the room.

 Items prohibited by law or University policy in clear view may be confiscated by the staff member and used in a disciplinary proceeding.
 Such items will not be returned to students.

 If a University staff member, who enters a room to perform his or her duties, has reason to believe:

 • Items prohibited by law or University policy are concealed from view,